AlterMannomann/otap/otap_test/functionality/README.md

-# otap - DDL
+# otap - Functionality tests
-This folder contains the internal test procedures and scripts for otap functionality.
+This folder contains internal test procedures and scripts for otap functionality.

 - [Back to main](../README.md)